CONTACT AN EXPERT ON KRUGER SAFARI

 When To Visit Kruger For Your African Safari In South Africa

-The winter months from April to September are extremely pleasant with warm dry days and cold nights.
+Dry Season: The winter months from April to September are extremely pleasant with warm dry days and cold nights.
 Traditionally, the best game viewing is in the winter as the vegetation becomes sparse and water is restricted to rivers and water holes.

 Rainy Season: The subtropical climate has hot rainy summers starting in October and ending around March.
 The summer rains transform the arid park into a lush flowering paradise, but the increased foliage does make animals harder to see.